vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_Events.html.md

 ## Observing & Handling Events

 SOOMLA uses the common way of dispatching events used in Cocos2d-x.
-The names of such events are defined in `Soomla.StoreConsts`, the data of the event are passes as arguments to the handlers.
+The names of such events are defined in `Soomla.ProfileConsts`, the data of the event are passes as arguments to the handlers.
 You can subscribe to any event from anywhere in your code.

 ** Subscribing **